Commitment to Clients and Communities

 This diverse national practice provides me the unique understanding of and appreciation for the business issues my clients face and the opportunity to be a problem solver as issues arise.
 I enjoy the role of not only legal technician, but business advisor and counselor.

-Highlights: I am the managing partner and a founding member of Applegate & Thorne-Thomsen.
+Highlights: I am the former managing partner and a founding member of Applegate & Thorne-Thomsen.
 I have overseen the growth of our firm from a five-attorney firm representing primarily local developers to a nationwide practice representing investors, syndicators, lenders, public housing agencies and service providers in all aspects of housing and community development.
 I’ve had the pleasure of having leadership roles in several national organizations, including the American Bar Association Forum on Affordable Housing and Community Development and the National Housing and Rehabilitation Association.

 - American Bar Association